 - In case you need money in a hurry, you can take a loan from the bank against the PPF you hold with them.

 - You can even make partial withdrawals from the PPF account after the first 5 years are over.

 - If you shift from one city to another then you can have your PPF account also shifted to the Bank of Baroda branch in that city.

-How to Open a Bank of Baroda Public Provident Fund Account Online?
+How to Open a Bank of Baroda PPF Account Online?

 The account cannot be opened online but you can submit your application to open a PPF with Bank of Baroda at any of their branches which will require you to submit an application form along with certain other documents.

 Documents required to open PPF account with Bank of Baroda

 The document you may have to submit to open the PPF are:

 - You have to submit the completed application form is the first and foremost document required.